wp-plugins/custom-banners/readme.txt

 Custom Banners lets you optionally specify a caption and a call-to-action text and URL for each banner, making your banners an effective way to drive visitors to your most important pages.

 Use the captions to announce a new special, and use the call-to-action button to let your customers claim it right away.

+- With the Pro version, easily add Fading or Sliding banners throughout your site!

 Example:
 "Get Two Free Personal Training Sessions With A New Yearly Membership [Sign up Now]"